-Diana, Princess of Wales, died in a high speed car chase by paparazzi believing the Royal Family was hacking into her private phone conversations and life.
+The Princess of Wales died in a high speed, paparazzi-driven car chase believing the Royal Family was hacking into her phone conversations and private life.
 Contributor MATTHEW FLACKS chats with Peter Jukes about the UK Phone Hacking Scandal, the $535 million News Corp shelled out to the 718 victims of its pranks, and about the future of news, information and civility in his seminal new book, Beyond Contempt.

 It reads like a Charles Dickens novel that’s been serialized over the past 3 years by every tabloid and broadsheet in Britain.
 The one loose moral of the story?
 Boz said it best: ‘Never believe what you read in the papers.’
 Regina vs Rebekah Brooks and Others determined that we, the Constant Reader, have been toxically duped and that the crucial tenets of civil society have all catastrophically failed.
 The first hacking trial not only put the print media in the dock, but highlighted the desperation of a depleted and fearful institution.
 Yet, out of the wreckage of distrust and suspicion, questionable practice and political dishonour, a transient, pervasive, transformative reportage has risen.
 Dramatist and journalist Peter Jukes live-tweeted the entire trial (500,000 words, 2.5 million keystrokes, 138 days) and fast became the most respected reporter in the courtroom.
 An unconscious revolution against the controlled dissemination of information by staid old news titles had begun.